The Educational Choice for Children Act

 ECCA scholarships can be used for specialized services often critical for students with disabilities, including occupational therapy, physical therapy, behavioral therapy, speech-language services, assistive technology, and access to schools with specialized instruction designed for specific learning needs.

-As Colorado Governor Jared Polis (D) stated, 'I would be crazy not to opt in.'
-If a state doesn't participate, federal tax dollars from their residents will flow to other states instead.
-Opting in captures these federal resources at zero state cost, serves working families, and demonstrates bipartisan commitment to educational opportunity.
+As Colorado Governor Jared Polis stated, 'I would be crazy not to opt in.'
+If a state doesn't participate, federal tax dollars from its residents will flow to scholarships in other states instead.
+Opting in captures these federal resources at zero state cost, serves working families across the income spectrum, and gives families educational options without affecting state-budget priorities.

 No. The ECCA program has strong safeguards built in.
-The credit is capped at $1,700 per taxpayer, which doesn't create significant incentive for fraud.
-Donations must be made in cash and cannot be earmarked for specific students.
-The IRS and U.S. Department of the Treasury provide federal oversight, and scholarship granting organizations must be 501(c)(3) public charities that use at least 90% of donations for scholarships.
+The credit is capped at $1,700 per tax return, which doesn't create significant incentive for fraud.
+Qualifying donations must be made in cash and cannot be earmarked for specific students.
+The IRS and U.S. Department of the Treasury provide federal oversight, and scholarship granting organizations must be 501(c)(3) public charities (not private foundations) that use at least 90% of their income for scholarships.
 They must file annual reports and serve at least 10 students across multiple schools.

 You can receive a dollar-for-dollar federal tax credit of up to $1,700 per year by donating to a qualified scholarship granting organization.
 This means if you donate $1,700, you reduce your federal tax liability by $1,700.
 Unused credits can be carried forward for up to five years.
 If your state also offers a scholarship tax credit, you may qualify for both by making separate donations.